 |---|---|

 | "Latency is now close to fiber." | Starlink's 25 to 60 ms versus fiber's 11 to 14 ms. The gap matters for competitive gaming and algorithmic trading.
-Fiber's latency is also more consistent; Starlink's range is wide, not just the average figure. |
+Fiber's latency is also more consistent.
+Starlink's range is wide, not just the average figure. |

-| "Direct-to-cell replaces your carrier in dead zones." | DTC supplements coverage for text and a limited set of data-enabled applications.
+| "Direct-to-cell replaces your carrier in dead zones." | Starlink Mobile supplements coverage for text and a growing set of data-enabled applications.
 Voice was added in 2025 but remains app-dependent.
 It functions as a backup layer, not a carrier replacement. |

 | "Maritime plans cover the whole ocean." | Ocean Mode, which covers areas beyond 12 nautical miles offshore, is a paid add-on.
 Standard plans have hard geographic limits.
-Coastal cruisers and ocean-crossing vessels require different plan configurations at substantially different price points. |
+Coastal cruisers and ocean-crossing vessels need different plan configurations at substantially different price points. |

 | "Pausing Roam is simple and saves money." | Pauses operate in monthly increments only.
 Missing a billing date by a single day results in a full month's charge.
 Multiple user reports describe completing an incomplete pause step and being billed unexpectedly. |

-| "Starlink works wherever there is open sky." | The dish requires roughly 100 degrees of continuous unobstructed sky.
+| "Starlink works wherever there is open sky." | The dish needs roughly 100 degrees of continuous unobstructed sky.
 A single branch or roof edge intersecting that arc causes repeated brief dropouts.
-The Starlink obstruction checker in the app shows the exact impact of local geometry before purchase. |
+The obstruction checker in the app shows the exact impact of local geometry before purchase. |

 Running Starlink at scale: what network engineers actually deal with